machinetranslate/machinetranslate.org/history/philipp-koehn.md

 ---
-description: German computer scientist who is one of the inventors of phrase-based machine translation
+description: Machine translation researcher
 ---
+# Philipp Koehn
-Philipp Koehn is a German computer scientist who is one of the inventors of phrase-based machine translation method.
+Philipp Koehn is a machine translation researcher and co-inventor of phrased-based machine translation.

+In 2003, while at the University of Southern California, he co-authored a paper on phrase-based statistical machine translation, along with Franz Josef Och and Daniel Marcu.

+He is a professor at the University of Edinburgh and Johns Hopkins University, and Chief Scientist at Omniscien Technologies.

+His other contributions include:

-He created the platform Moses for developing Statistical machine translation system.
+* the Moses machine translation system

-Philipp also led the research group that designed the Europarl corpus which contains the proceedings of the European Parliament from 1996 to the present.
-The corpus is predominantly used for machine translation system development purposes.
+* the Europarl corpus